What is E. coli infection?

 E. coli infection is a type of diarrheal illness caused by bacteria called Escherichia coli.
 It affects the digestive tract and, in serious cases, the kidneys.
 There are many strains of E. coli, and most are harmless.

-The strain of E. coli that most often makes people sick is E. coli O157:H7.
-For ease, we will refer to E. coli O157:H7 as E. coli.
+The strain of E. coli that most often makes people sick is Shiga-toxin producing E. coli.
+For ease, we will refer to Shiga-toxin producing E. coli as E. coli.

 What are the symptoms?

 Symptoms of E.coli infection include: